fasttime/JScrewIt/api-doc/interfaces/_jscrewit_.featureall.md

 **`remarks`**

-Available in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera and Android Browser.
+Available in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera, and Android Browser.
 This feature is not available inside web workers in Safari before 10.

 ___